KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part_1.md

  * submitOrder Function
  *
  * Increment orderCount, gather and display order details.
- * The code from the Worksheet Part 1 Submit an Order Step 2 should go on the line just below the comment close.
+ * The code from the Worksheet Part 1: Submit an Order, Step 2 should go on the line just below the comment close.
  */
  ```